openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Implementors are highly encouraged to explore other options before using private-use URI schemes due to the known security issues of such schemes, such as lack of controls to prevent unknown applications from attempting to service Authorization Requests.
 Any malicious app can register the custom scheme already used by another app, imitate the user interface and impersonate a good app.

-The browser or operating system typically has a process by which native applications and websites can register support that one or more apps be called when a HTTPS URI is triggered in lieu of a system browser.
+The browser or operating system typically has a process by which native applications and websites can register support that one or more apps be called when an HTTPS URI is triggered in lieu of a system browser.
 This feature goes by several names including "App Links" and "Universal Links", and MAY be used to invoke an installed/registered Self-Issued OP.
 If no appropriate application has been rendered, the request for a Self-Issued OP will go to a browser, which MAY display additional information such as appropriate software options.

 Further details are discussed in [@app-2-app-sec].